 Creativity is the biggest limitation when you’re contemplating a truck-based business.

 When you are looking to make just a buck or two with your truck, and you don’t really want to get into all the business-building, you should give the “gigs” section of Craigslist a good check.
-I saw someone offering $60 dollars to haul off 12 bags of leaves the other day, right in my town.
+I saw someone offering $60 to haul off 12 bags of leaves the other day, right in my town.

 And that’s not bad money at all, especially if you’ve got a truck that can haul it off in a single swoop.